connervieira/Predator/DOCUMENTATION.md

 # Documentation

-This document contains the information you need to know to set up and use Predator
+This document contains the information you need to know to set up and use Predator.

 ### Note

-For further clarification on the terms used in this document, see DEFINITIONS.md.
+For further clarification on the terms used in this document, see [DEFINITIONS.md](DEFINITIONS.md).

 ## Installation

+### Quick Install Guide

+If you're already familiar with Predator, and you just want a quick set-up guide, you can use the following steps to set everything up.
+However, if you're new to Predator, or you don't yet understand how it works, it is highly recommended that you use the follow installation instructions below instead.

+1. Install Python packages: `pip3 install validators requests gps geopy gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil`
+2. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick`

+### Full Install Guide

 This is the installation process for Predator and all of it's dependencies.
 This process is written assuming you're running a distribution of GNU/Linux, but it's theoretically possible to get Predator to function on MacOS as well.